JoshuaDelosSantos/my-clean-project/documentations/user_stories/user_story_01_SP_register.md

 =======

 ## Priority: 10
-If the service provider cannot login.
+If the service provider cannot register/login.
 Then we are not able to differentiate between client vs SP or differentiate between different SP.
->>>>>>> 651824f (Update user story file)

 ## Estimation: 2 days
 - Using Django built in authentication.